 DIRECTOR OF ADMISSIONS UNITED STATES MILITARY ACADEMY 606 THAYER ROAD WEST POINT NY 10996-9902

-DEAN OF ADMISSIONS UNITED STATES NAVEL ACADEMY 117 DECATUR ROAD ANAPOLIS MD 21402-997
+DEAN OF ADMISSIONS UNITED STATES NAVAL ACADEMY 117 DECATUR ROAD ANAPOLIS MD 21402-997

 US Air Force Academy (www.academyadmissions.com) Here, you’ll get a world-class education, the opportunity to fly and a guaranteed career right out of college.
 You’ll create bonds that last a lifetime.
 And you’ll develop into something – and someone -extraordinary.
 It’s true that there is no financial cost to attend the Academy.
 But there is a hefty price tag.
 You will pay for your education with sweat, hard work, early mornings and late nights.
 You will be held to the highest standards, without exception.
 And afterward, you will be required to serve at least five years in the Air Force.
 But with that price comes an experience you will find